-This can be done across a wide range of industries and if the company has offices across different countries it provides a common theme to work from.
 Of course, functionality is even more important, but in today’s world, it pays to develop a strong brand.

-Video conferencing is again, rising in popularity and has a number of uses for the larger company and small business alike.
+Video conferencing is again, rising in popularity and has a number of uses for the larger company and small organisations alike.
 Not only can it be used effectively for collaboration, it can be used for board meetings, webinars, video content management and more.